 When new intranet products require migrating content from legacy infrastructure, some businesses make the mistake of considering everything on their current system to be of equal value.
 This leads to the ill-informed conclusion that when building a new intranet, all existing content needs to migrate.

-That’s a bad idea, no matter how advanced the intranet platform you’re using.
+That’s a really bad idea, no matter how advanced the intranet platform you’re using.

 That’s why another trend in intranets is the belief that less is more.
 New intranet implementation is a great opportunity to do some serious spring cleaning.
 And because searchability is an essential function of intranet usability, clearing out the junk and clutter of an older platform is actually one of the greatest ways to improve usage.

 Perhaps the best way for organizations to meet this need is to only consider introducing tools so well designed, useful, and valuable that it's easy to imagine their use outside of the office.
-After all, that’s where a lot of work is happening these days.
+After all, that’s where a lot of work is happening these days anyway.

-4. The best intranet platforms in 2021 need to create local relevance and global engagement.
+4. Today's best intranet platforms need to create local relevance and global engagement.

 Located on the front lines of the coronavirus outbreak in northern Italy, the fashion business Max Mara had to immediately and reliably share emergency information with employees in their Italian headquarters.
 But they also had to update their hundreds of store managers and remote employees around the globe.